aleixsanchis/aleixsanchis.github.io/_posts/2019-03-20-ir-emitter.md

 * 64 B SRAM
 * 16 MHz internal oscillator
 * 4 GPIO (one of them is input only)

-More than enough for our project!
-(Actually I wish I had one extra pin but that's what you get for not doing enough research beforehand).

 To program it we will use the MPLABX IDE with the XC8 compiler provided by Microchip.
 Both are gratis, but not free software and can be downloaded from Microchip's website.